 6. Untested business model

-This relates somewhat to number four, in that it’s all about certainty.
+This relates somewhat to number four, because it’s all about certainty.
 A new venture in a well-established market could still be a no-go for a bank if the business model is significantly different from the ones that have been proven to work.
-It all comes back to mitigating risk, and doing things differently is always riskier than sticking with the status-quo.
+Therefore, it all comes back to mitigating risk, and doing things differently is always riskier than sticking with the status-quo.

 7. Weakening economy

 Sometimes timing is everything, and the state of the economy has a big impact on a bank’s willingness to give you financing.
-Tough economic times mean a higher risk of failure, and that means the chances are higher that the bank won’t get their money back.
-As a result, banks tighten up their requirements during weak economic conditions.
+Tough economic times mean a higher risk of failure, and that means chances are higher that the bank won’t get their money back.
+Consequently, the banks tighten up their requirements during weak economic conditions.

 8. High-risk industry

 There’s that R-word again.
 Not all industries are created equal, and some are inherently more risky than others.
-If the bank perceives the industry that you operate in to be weak or particularly risky, the difficulty of getting financing goes way up.
+Therefore, the bank assesses your application to be weak or a potential risk.
 Industry risk is determined by probability of default, and some of the highest-risk industries might come as a surprise.
 Would you have expected florists to be in the top ten?

 9. Unclear market growth

 Banks aren’t in the business of financing new innovations and emerging markets.
-Venture capitalists make money by taking risks and betting that their few big winners will more than make up for their many losers.
+Venture capitalists make money by taking risks and in most cases provide the alternative SME money.
+They bet that their few big winners will more than make up for their many losers.
 Banks take the opposite approach, focusing on consistency and the highest probability of getting paid back on the financing they approve.

 10. Poor management

-Management is a big piece of the puzzle, as the best business plan isn’t worth the paper it’s printed on without the right management team to execute it.
-Banks look for strong, diversified management teams with the skills and background necessary to make good on the revenue projections in the business plan.
+Management is a big piece of the approval puzzle.
+Because the best business plan isn’t worth the paper it’s printed on without the right management team to execute it.
+Most importantly, banks look for strong, diversified management teams.
+Comforatble with the skills and background necessary to make good on the revenue projections in the business plan.
 If your management team is a weak point, it’s going to significantly hurt your chances of approval.

 Alternative SME Money for small business growth

 A 2018 survey by OnDeck Australia showed that 55% of business owners have been rejected financing by their bank.
 That’s a huge number, and it represents a real problem for small business.
-It also represents an opportunity for growth in alternative capital sources.
+It also represents an opportunity for growth in alternative SME money.
 In fact, 33% of SME’s indicate that they plan to seek out alternative capital sources to help their businesses grow.
 In contrast, only 30% feel that their options to do so have Improved over the past five years.
 That’s a hungry market, and it’s exactly who Accrutus Capital is here to serve.
-Accrutus Capital helps out when the banks can’t, providing small businesses with assistance to fund growth.
-If your business is facing financing challenges due to past bad credit, insufficient trading history, or high-risk conditions, Accrutus Capital might be the flexible alternative financing solution you’ve been searching for.
+Accrutus Capital helps out when the banks can’t, because providing small businesses with assistance to fund growth is crucial.
+Were available when your business is facing financing challenges due to past bad credit, insufficient trading history, or high-risk conditions.
+Accrutus Capital might just be the alternative SME money financing solution you’ve been searching for.

 Alternative SME Money Options